The Polygenic Index (PGI) Repository

 Summary Statistics and PGI Weights

 For each phenotype in the Repository, we report GWAS and MTAG summary statistics and PGI (LDpred) weights for all SNPs from the largest discovery sample for that analysis, unless the sample includes 23andMe.
 SNP-level summary statistics from analyses based entirely or in part on 23andMe data can only be reported for up to 10,000 SNPs.
 Therefore, if the largest GWAS or MTAG analysis for a phenotype includes 23andMe, we report summary statistics for only the genome-wide significant SNPs from that analysis.
 In addition, we report summary statistics for all SNPs from the largest GWAS or MTAG analysis excluding 23andMe.
-These data will be made available upon publication.
+These data can be found here.

 In Becker et al. (2021), we also propose an approach that improves the interpretability and comparability of research results based on PGIs: to use in place of ordinary least squares (OLS) regression, we derive an estimator that corrects for the errors-in-variables bias.
 The estimator produces coefficients in units of the standardized additive SNP factor, which has a more meaningful interpretation than units of some particular PGI.
 The Python command-line tool implementing the estimator can be found here.